ellysh/video-game-bots/InGameBots/protection.md

 			exit(EXIT_FAILURE);
 		}
 ```
-You see that now we get the "debugger detected!" message in case the debugger is not detected.
+Now the "debugger detected!" message is printed when the debugger absents.
 Otherwise, the execution of TestApplication is continued.
-We just hack this check and it becomes broken in the suitable for us way.
+We just hacked this check and it becomes broken in the suitable for us way.

-There is a [OllyDumpEx](http://low-priority.appspot.com/ollydumpex/) plugin for OllyDbg debugger, which allows you to save a modified code to the binary file.
+There is a [OllyDumpEx](http://low-priority.appspot.com/ollydumpex/) plugin for OllyDbg debugger, which allows you to save a modified code back to the binary file.
 This is an algorithm to install OllyDbg plugins:

 1. Download an archive with a plugin from the developer's website.
 2. Unpack the archive to the OllyDbg directory.
-This is a default path to this directory in my case `C:\Program Files (x86)\odbg200`.
+Default path to this directory equals to "C:\Program Files (x86)\odbg200" in my case.
 3. Check the configuration of plugins directory in the "Options" dialog of OllyDbg.
 Select the "Options"->"Options..." item of the main menu to open this dialog.
-Then, choose the "Directories" item of the tree control on left side of the dialog.
+Then, choose the "Directories" item of a tree control on the left side of the dialog.
 The "Plugin directory" field should be equal to your installation path of OllyDbg (for example "C:\Program Files (x86)\odbg200").
 4. Restart OllyDbg debugger.

-You will see new item of the main menu with "Plugins" label.
+You will see new item of the main menu with the "Plugins" label.
 There are steps to save modified code:

 1. Select the "Plugins"->"OllyDumpEx"->"Dump process" item.
 You will see the "OllyDumpEx" dialog.
 2. Press the "Dump" button.
 You will see the "Save Dump to File" dialog.
 3. Select the path to saved binary in this dialog.

 After these actions the binary file is saved on you hard drive.
-You can launch the saved file.
+You can launch this file again.
 It should work correctly for simple applications like our TestApplication one.
-But this is probable that a saved binary will crash on the launch step in case of such complex applications as video games.
+But it is probable that a saved binary will crash on the launch step in case of such complex applications as video games.

-Both methods to avoid the protection, which is based on usage of the `IsDebuggerPresent` function, are described in details in this [artice](https://www.aldeid.com/wiki/IsDebuggerPresent).

 There is another WinAPI function with [`CheckRemoteDebuggerPresent`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679280%28v=vs.85%29.aspx) name, which allows you to detect a debugger.
-Primary advantage of this function is possibility to detect debugging of another process.
-This way is quite useful to implement an external protection system, which should work in a separate process.
+Primary advantage of this function is a possibility to detect debugging of another process.
+This feature is quite useful when your goal is implementation of external protection system, which should work separately from a game application.

-The `CheckRemoteDebuggerPresent` function internally calls the [`NtQueryInformationProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684280%28v=vs.85%29.aspx) WinAPI function.
-This `NtQueryInformationProcess` function provides detailed information about the specified process.
-One of the function's option is to get information about a debugging state of the specified process.
-But there is an issue with usage of the `NtQueryInformationProcess` function directly.
-WinAPI does not provide an import library for this function.
-Therefore, you should use the `LoadLibrary` and `GetProcAddress` functions to dynamically link to `ntdll.dll` library, which contains implementation of the `NtQueryInformationProcess`.
-There is a detailed [article](http://www.codeproject.com/Articles/19685/Get-Process-Info-with-NtQueryInformationProcess), which demonstrates this approach.
+The `CheckRemoteDebuggerPresent` function internally calls the [`NtQueryInformationProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684280%28v=vs.85%29.aspx) WinAPI function, which provides detailed information about the specified process.
+Debugging state of the process is contained in this information.

 The third protection approach is to use the [`CloseHandle`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724211%28v=vs.85%29.aspx) WinAPI function.
-This function generates the EXCEPTION_INVALID_HADNLE exception in case the input handle parameter is invalid or you are trying to close the same handle twice.
+This function generates the EXCEPTION_INVALID_HADNLE in case the specified handle is invalid or you are trying to close the same handle twice.
 This exception is generated only when the application is launched under a debugger.
 Otherwise, the error value is returned.
 This means that behavior of this function depends on the debugger presence.
 This is a code snippet, which allows us to distinguish this behavior:
 ```C++
 BOOL IsDebug()
 {